Successful difficult conversations

 The school’s vision:

-Our mission is to give every one of our pupils the opportunity to maximise their talents and make the most of their potential by providing a broad and exciting curriculum, enriching activities and a wealth of unrivalled experiences in a warm, safe and happy environment.
-Our exceptional teaching and strong individual care and support has a positive influence on our pupils’ academic success and personal growth.
-When pupils leave Parkgate House they do so as well educated, confident and responsible young people ready to make their mark on the world.
+Our mission is to give every one of our pupils the opportunity to maximise their talents and make the most of their potential by providing a broad and exciting curriculum, enriching activities, and a wealth of unrivalled experiences in a warm, safe, and happy environment.
+Our exceptional teaching and strong individual care and support have a positive influence on our pupils’ academic success and personal growth.
+When pupils leave Parkgate House, they do so as well-educated, confident, and responsible young people ready to make their mark on the world.

 Maxine Low, Headteacher, Brooklands Farm Primary School